DerCooleJulianHD/SpigotPuginUtils/README.md

 # Plugin-Utilities

-Plugin-Utilities is a Library for the Minecrft-Plugin for Spigot/Bukkit I apload important code Files for my Plugins!
+Plugin-Utilities is a Library for the Minecrft-Plugin Programming using Spigot/Bukkit API version 1.20.4.
+I upload important code Files for my Plugins you can download or copy and use it in your Plugin!